Lancaster and Preston Junction Railway: Conflict with the North Union Railway

 In 1836, before construction of either line, the NUR had offered to extend its line northward from its intended terminus at Butler Street to Dock Street where it would acquire land for a joint station with the Lancaster company.
 Mutual running powers at Preston were to be included in the arrangement, and the L&PJR was to reimburse the NUR's expenses within a month of the outlays.
-The L&PJR delayed agreeing as its own Act was not yet secured, but in March 1837 the NUR started building the extension, tunnelling under Fishergate, and then the L&PJR committed to paying £1,500 when it was completed.
+The L&PJR delayed agreeing as its own act of Parliament was not yet secured, but in March 1837 the NUR started building the extension, tunnelling under Fishergate, and then the L&PJR committed to paying £1,500 when it was completed.
 The NUR completed the extension in December 1839 and £1,500 was duly paid.
 When the L&PJR opened seven months later, the NUR said the payment did not get the L&PJR free use of the line to Butler Street, nor use of the station.
 This had been on offer, but not taken up, and did not form part of the agreement.
 Although this appears to have been L&PJR error, it felt aggrieved and relations between the companies were harmed.
 As Greville and Holt put it, having paid its share in the making of the connecting line, the L&PJR was certainly not going to pay tolls for using it.

 The L&PJR had failed to agree an engine working policy until the last moment.
 The NUR offered to manage the locomotive fleet but the L&PJR had to acquire its share of locomotives.
 At the last minute the L&PJR agreed to the arrangement but failed to get the complement of locomotives ready in time.
 The NUR discovered that the L&PJR track was of poor quality and considered that its locomotives were being damaged in running over it; there was evidently friction in day-to-day operation too.
 The NUR gave six months’ notice in June 1841 to terminate the locomotive arrangement.
 John Hargreaves who was working freight traffic on the L&PJR line under contract, acquired the L&PJR locomotive fleet and took over the locomotive working.